microsoft/azure-health-data-services-toolkit/samples/JsonTransform/README.md

 ## Prerequisites

-- This repository cloned to your machine and an editor (e.g. Visual Studio or Visual Studio Code).
+- This repository cloned to your machine and an editor. (e.g. Visual Studio or Visual Studio Code).
+- Open the cloned repo project file in Visual Studio Or Open the clone repo folder in Visual Studio Code.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download) downloaded and installed on your computer.

 ## Build the Sample